ravi4ram/CFD-Nozzle-SITVC/README.md

 &nbsp;
 SU2 appears in two flavours.
 Single core/cpu version or MPI version for parallel computations.
 If you have multi-core processor, then MPI version speeds up the computation.
-You need to install MCICH
+You need to install MPICH

 ## How to run